apache/sling-whiteboard/org.apache.sling.thumbnails/README.md

   persistedTypes = []
   supportedTypes = [nt:file=jcr:content/jcr:mimeType]
 ```

+The the values should be set as follows:

+ - `errorResourcePath` - the path to a resource to transform if an error occurs instead of returning the default error page
+ - `errorSuffix` - the transformation to call on the error resource if an error occurs instead of returning the default error page
+ - `persistedTypes` - The types which support persistence of renditions in the format _resourceType=rendition-path_
+ - `supportedTypes` - The types which support thumbnail generation and transformation in the format _resourceType=metdata-path_

 Generally, this configuration should be provided by the application including this functionality.
 See [ThumbnailSupportConfig](src/main/java/org/apache/sling/thumbnails/internal/ThumbnailSupportConfig.java) for more on the configuration values.